pingcap/tidb-dev-guide/src/get-started/write-and-run-unit-tests.md

 ```

-You can determine source of package leaks follow the [documentation](https://github.com/uber-go/goleak/#determine-source-of-package-leaks)
+To  determine the source of package leaks, see the [documentation](https://github.com/uber-go/goleak/#determine-source-of-package-leaks)

 ### Timeout

 After @tiancaiamao introduced the timeout checker for continuous integration, every test case should run in at most five seconds.

-If a test case violates this requirement, its failure report looks like:
+If a test case takes longer, its failure report looks like:

 ```
 [2021-08-09T03:33:57.661Z] The following test cases take too long to finish:
 [2021-08-09T03:33:57.661Z] PASS: tidb_test.go:874: tidbTestSerialSuite.TestTLS  7.388s
+[2021-08-09T03:33:57.661Z] --- PASS: TestCluster (5.20s)
 ```